truenas/middleware/docs/userguide/freenas_cli.rst

 The following utilities can be used for benchmarking and performance testing:

-* Iperf: used for measuring maximum TCP and UDP bandwidth performance
+* :ref:`Iperf`: used for measuring maximum TCP and UDP bandwidth performance

-* Netperf: a tool for measuring network performance
+* :ref:`Netperf`: a tool for measuring network performance

-* IOzone: filesystem benchmark utility used to perform a broad filesystem analysis
+* :ref:`IOzone`: filesystem benchmark utility used to perform a broad filesystem analysis

-* `arcstat`_: used to gather ZFS ARC statistics
+* :ref:`arcstat`: used to gather ZFS ARC statistics

-* XDD: a tool for measuring and characterizing disk subsystem I/O
+* :ref:`XDD`: a tool for measuring and characterizing disk subsystem I/O

 The following utilities are specific to RAID controllers:

-* `tw_cli`_:_used to monitor and maintain 3ware RAID controllers
+* :ref:`tw_cli`:_used to monitor and maintain 3ware RAID controllers

-* `MegaCli`_:_used to configure and manage LSI MegaRAID SAS family of RAID controllers
+* :ref:`MegaCli`:_used to configure and manage LSI MegaRAID SAS family of RAID controllers

 This section also describes the following utilities:

-* `freenas-debug`_: the backend used to dump FreeNAS® debugging information
+* :ref:`freenas-debug`: the backend used to dump FreeNAS® debugging information

-* tmux: a terminal multiplexer similar to GNU screen
+* :ref:`tmux`: a terminal multiplexer similar to GNU screen

-* Dmidecode: reports information about system hardware as described in the system's BIOS
+* :ref:`Dmidecode`: reports information about system hardware as described in the system's BIOS

+.. _Iperf:

 Iperf
 -----